 Since graduating law school, Tom practiced for three years as an associate at Doherty, Wallace, Pillsbury & Murphy, in Springfield, practicing general civil litigation, including construction litigation and insurance defense.
 He then practiced for two years as an associate at Pepe & Hazard in Hartford, Connecticut, practicing almost exclusively in the field of construction litigation.
 Finally, Tom joined Egan, Flanagan and Cohen as an associate in 2007.
 He was made a partner in 2012 and now serves as a member of the firm's Executive Committee.

-Tom serves as the Vice Chairman of the Board of Directors of Pope Francis High School, currently located in Chicopee, but soon to relocate to a brand new, state-of-the-art school building on Surrey Road in Springfield.
-Tom also was recently appointed to the Board of Directors of the Hampden County Sheriff’s Association by Hampden County Sheriff Nick Cocchi.
-Tom is the Grand Knight of the Unity Council of Knights of Columbus, based in West Springfield, Massachusetts.
+Tom serves as the Vice Chairman of the Board of Directors of Pope Francis Preparatory School.
+Tom also serves on the Board of Directors of the Hampden County Deputy Sheriffs Association and the Hampden County Community Impact Foundation.
+Tom is the Grand Knight of the Unity Council of the Knights of Columbus, based in West Springfield, Massachusetts.
 He is also an active member of the Rotary Club of West Springfield.